John’s Turn, A New Book By Mac Barnett On Braving The Stage

 Written by Katie Hintz-Zambrano

-Photography by Photographed by Kara Brodgesell
+Photography by Kara Brodgesell

 The new kids’ book John’s Turn is another lesson not to judge a book by its cover and put aside assumptions about what lays inside.
 In this case, the beautiful pastel illustration shows a young boy in black tights and ballet shoes, his arms encircled around his head and toes pointed, performing on a stage in front of a young crowd.